SADE-ZONE/workflows/pages/entry_handshake.md

   - *SafeCert responds* by generating best-effort safety case and best-effort list of matching claims.
   - *Operator inspects* generated safety case and matching claims.
 If the operator deems that the claims do not match the needed evidence, they iteratively (a) collect additional evidence, (b) utilize *SafeCert* capabilities to enhance the safety case and generate a list of claims that is intended to match the evidence, and (c) inspect the results.
 This process continues either until *SafeCert* generates a list of claims from the safety case that match the required evidence, or the operator otherwise aborts the process.
 If sufficient claims are generated, the operator signs-off on the safety-case and its subsequent claims, submits the safety-case to SADE BlockChain, receives a certificate, and submits the claims + certificate back to the SADE-Gateway in response to the *ACTION-REQUIRED* as *ACTION_ID, Certificate), where the Certificate includes the claims and the hash-code.
 (Note: Need clarification on what was agreed here, but this will align with what ISU/Wenyi/Theo agreed).

+(Note: ⚠️ Just met with Theo, and I will update the following sequence diagram to reflect that the AWS service is responsible for requesting the hash.
+Will fix tonight!)

 ![Certificate needed](../figures/svg/generate_certificate.svg)

 ## Communicating Evidence Needs